NationalSecurityAgency/skills-docs/docs/skills-client/endpoints.md

    "completed":[]
 }
 ```
+Above skill has `Occurrences to Completion > 1` and additional skill events must be reported to fulfill the required occurrences.
+Once all of the required occurrences are reported then the skill completion will appear in the *completed* field.

 ::: tip
 You can use this result object to implement a messaging center - to report messages of encouragement to your users as they complete skills, level-up and earn badges.